 The 2015-16 School Accountability Report Card for Taft Charter High School is now available.
 Click this article to access the report card.

-We are excited to announce that the Open Enrollment period to enroll students at Taft Charter High School for the 2016-2017 school year will begin on Monday, February 1st, 2016.
+We are excited to announce that the Open Enrollment period to enroll students at Taft Charter High School for the 2016-2017 school year began on Monday, February 1st, 2016.
 Open Enrollment permits allow students that are outside of our residential area to enroll and attend Taft Charter High School.
 Please click on this article to access the Open Enrollment application.

 The LAUSD Parent Involvement Policy, Taft Charter High School Parent Involvement Policy, and the Taft Charter High School Parent Compact all in both English and Spanish have been mailed out to all parents/guardians of students at Taft.
 Please check your mail for this envelope.
 In addition, all of these can be found by selecting this article.

-This past Tuesday, November 17th, 2015, Taft Senior Harrison Wynn was featured on the front page of the LA Times Sports Section.
+November 17th, 2015, Taft Senior Harrison Wynn was featured on the front page of the LA Times Sports Section.
 The article highlights his participation in Taft's Championship volleyball team as well as his creation of a successful tire maintenance service.
 Harrison is one of the many students at Taft Charter showcasing incredible skills and future potential.
 We at Taft are extremely proud of Harrison and expect amazing things from him in the future.
 You will find the link to access the LA Times article on this news piece.